bryewalks/dotfiles/README.md

 # Dotfiles Setup

-These dotfiles help you quickly configure your development environment on a Linux machine.
+These dotfiles help you quickly configure your development environment on a Arch based Linux machine.

 ## Clone the Repository